Intro to Pages on iPad

 You can quickly change the look of the selected text or object by applying a new style to it.
 Tap one of the alternative styles to change the object’s look, or use the style options to customize the object’s appearance however you like.

-This guide helps you get started using Pages 10.0 on your iPad.
-To see the version of Pages on your iPad, go to Settings > Pages.
+This guide helps you get started using Pages 11.0 on your iPad.
+(To see which version of Pages you have, go to Settings > Pages.)

-To get started with Pages, tap one of the “See also” links below, or tap the Table of Contents button near the top of this page to see all of the topics in this user guide.
+To explore the Pages User Guide, tap one of the “See also” links below, tap the Table of Contents button at the top of the page, or enter a word or phrase in the search field.
 You can also download the guide from Apple Books (where available).